Jan Plan in Paris

 Fee

-- All students must take the group flight on Saturday, January 1, unless they must necessarily be exempt from the flight for a specific, justified reason.
+- All students must take the group flight on Saturday January 4, unless they ask to be exempt from the flight for a specific, documented reason.

 Eligibility

-Maximum enrollment is set at 16 students.
-Priority enrollment for this JanPlan will be granted to students who demonstrate a significant interest in French studies, and students who have not yet studied abroad.
+Maximum enrollment is set at 14 students.
+Priority enrollment for this JanPlan will be granted to students who demonstrate competence and academic interest in the subject, as well as students who have not yet studied abroad.

 Jan Plan Schedule